Is Leaning Back in Chair Bad? Chiropractor Explains All

 Additionally, in cases where you have chronic back problems or breakdown, respiratory problems, heart problems, or circulatory problems, consult with a doctor or a spine specialist before using a recliner.

 The Benefits of Recliners if You Have Back Pain

 A recliner specifically designed to relieve back pain may reduce pressure on the low back.
 Additionally, raising your feet alleviates tension in your pelvis and lower back.

 You must do your homework to find the BEST recliners that help relieve lower back pain.
 Make sure that the seat angle is easily adjustable to fit you comfortably.
 If buying a recliner, try one out and take your time to see if your body type works with it.
 If it does not, you may not be comfortable using it.

 How to Sit In a Recliner With Lower Back Pain

 The trick here is to find a reclining chair that accommodates the shape of your back, shoulders, hips, and neck.
 Nobody is the same shape and size.
 So make sure your reclining chair can adjust to fit you.

 Rather than leaning from side to side while sitting in a recliner, I prefer sitting in the center of the cushion.
 Turning slightly otherwise can aggravate current pain while also turning your hips out.

 How Helpful Are Recliners to Surgery Patients?

 When recovering from surgery, reclining chairs may prove beneficial, but it depends on the surgery.
-Soft recliners can cause excessive pain resulting from hip or joint replacements.
-However, if you had any joint replacement surgery, you should consult with your surgeon.
+Soft recliners may cause excessive pain resulting from hip or joint replacements.
+However, if you had any joint replacement surgery, you should always consult with your surgeon.